openebs-archive/openebs-docs/docs/ugcstor.md

 ```
 </li>
 <li>
-To <b>verify</b> whether the application is successfully deployed or not, execute the following command:<br>
+To verify whether the application is successfully deployed, execute the following command:<br>

 ```
 kubectl get pods
 ```

-The application pods should be running state.
-The output would look something like this,
+The application pods should be running as displayed below:

 ```
 NAME                       READY   STATUS    RESTARTS   AGE